 Nursing student Patrick Dineen was one of 10 students to earn the Concord Hospital Nursing Scholarship.

 Two program options exist at the Associate Degree level: (1) Generic Option; and (2) LPN-RN Completion Option.
-All students may be required to do a day, evening and/or weekend clinical rotation depending on clinical agency/faculty availability.
+All students may be required to do a day, evening and/or weekend clinical rotation depending on clinical/faculty availability.

-All nursing courses must be completed within four (4) years of the date of entry into the first nursing course.
-Students may be readmitted to the nursing program only once during the four years..
+All nursing courses for the Generic Option must be completed within four (4) years of the date of entry into the first nursing course.
+Students may be readmitted to the nursing program only once during the four years.
 Readmission will depend on, among other factors, clinical/faculty availability.
 Transfer credit will depend on course content, applicability to the nursing program, grade earned and length of time since completion.